richelbilderbeek/awk_course/docs/morning_session/exercise_procedure.md

     The goal of visiting the breakout room, is to ensure there is a learning environment.
+    Try to disturb as little as possible.
-    It should be avoided to lecture or correct the learners, as *they* need to think, read and practice.
+    Avoid to lecture and avoid to correct the learners, as this will make their learning less efficient.

+    If learners are asking a question,
+    coach the learners in finding the answer.
+    Avoid giving a direct answer,
+    as this will make their learning less efficient.

     ```
     flowchart TD